Heroes' Day: Somaliland

 National Heroes Day is a holiday in Somaliland that is observed annually on 17 October, and has been a public holiday since 2018.

 South Africa

 Heroes' Day, also known as Kruger Day, was celebrated in the South African Republic and later in the Republic of South Africa until 1994.

 Sri Lanka

 National Heroes Day in Sri Lanka is celebrated every 22 May.
 It has been celebrated since 1818 Kandyan rebellion against British invasion in Sri Lanka.
-This year (2013), 195th commemoration of National Heroes Day of Sri Lanka was held by the sponsorship of the Sri Lankan Government.
+In 2013, the 195th commemoration of the National Heroes' Day of Sri Lanka was held by the sponsorship of the Sri Lankan Government.

 Turks and Caicos Islands

 In the Turks and Caicos Islands, National Heroes' Day takes place on the last Monday in May.

 Uganda

 Heroes' Day in Uganda takes place every 9 June.

 United Kingdom

 The United Kingdom first celebrated a National Heroes Day in 2011, on 21 October (the same day as the victory at Battle of Trafalgar).
 It was founded by Danny Glavin, a teacher from Fareham, Hampshire.
 After hearing about the tragic death of his childhood friend whilst serving in Afghanistan, he decided to fund-raise for a military charity in his memory.
 The day was endorsed by Prime Minister David Cameron.
 Now Glavin has founded The Inspiration Federation and coordinates the Heroes Day Educational Programme within schools across the United Kingdom.